-You can display or hide the Filter bar using either the right-click context menu or 'Appearance', and selecting the 'Toggle Filter Bar' option.
+You can display or hide the Filter bar by right-clicking on the column headings and selecting the 'Toggle Filter Bar' option.

 Add Tagged Value Column

 If you want to show the value that any element in the list has for a particular tag, you can add a column specifically for that tag.
 There are two ways in which to do this: